Subscribe to Andrea Meyers (Andrea's Recipes)PostsSubscribe to Andrea Meyers (Andrea’s Recipes)CommentsSubscribe to emailsEmails

 Q: I posted a comment, but I don’t see it on your site yet.

-A: Due to some recent spam problems, I’ve increased the strength of Spam Karma.
-Unfortunately this means that some legitimate comments are flagged as spam and held for moderation, but I de-spam the legitimate comments a couple times a day.
+A: Unfortunately some legitimate comments are flagged as spam and held for moderation, but I de-spam the legitimate comments a couple times a day.
 Once I do that, your comment will show up.
+Please also refer to my Comment Policy.

 Q: Do you do all of the work on this site yourself?